ipfs/js-ipfs/packages/ipfs-message-port-client/README.md

 }
 ```

-It is also possible to instantiate detached client, which can be attach it to
+It is also possible to instantiate a detached client, which can be attached to
 the server later on.
-This is useful when server port is received via message
+This is useful when a server port is received via a message
-from other JS context (e.g. iframe)
+from another JS context (e.g. iframe)

 > Note: Client will queue all API calls and only execute them once it is
-> attached (unless they timeout or are aborted in the meantime).
+> attached (unless they time out or are aborted in the meantime).

 ```js
 const IPFSClient = require('ipfs-message-port-client')